 - A copy of the complaint must then be given to the person cited in the complaint.
 The Principal should be kept informed of all complaints.
-In the case of a complaint against the Principal the Board Chairperson will be informed.
+In the case of a complaint against the Principal, the Presiding Member will be informed.

 - Where appropriate, an opportunity to deal with a concern or a complaint in a Maori context may be provided.
 All parties i.e. complainant, employee and Board, must all agree to this process.

-- A record of all concerns and complaints to the Principal or Board Chairperson will be kept.
+- A record of all concerns and complaints to the Principal or Presiding Member will be kept.

-- In the event that a matter becomes difficult to resolve, the Principal will inform the Board Chairperson.
+- In the event that a matter becomes difficult to resolve, the Principal will inform the Presiding Member.